Data Compression and Huffman Tree

 , and c

-in the string, we don't need 8 bits for each character.
+, we do not need 8 bits for each character.
 2 bits are enough.

 a